 How common is BAV?

-BAV is the most common heart defect.
+BAV is one of the most common heart defects.
 It occurs in 1% - 2% of the population.
 It is more common in males than females.

 The exact cause is not known.
 It can occur spontaneously or run in families.
 Not every family member will have it.
 If you have BAV, your parents, siblings, and children should consider being screened.
 Medical experts now suggest that BAV may be associated with a connective tissue disorder similar to that found in people with Marfan Syndrome.

 BAV often occurs alone.
 In some people, it is associated with other more complex heart defects.
 These include coarctation of the aorta (CoA), ventricular septal defect (VSD), subaortic stenosis, Shone’s syndrome, and hypoplastic left heart syndrome.

 First, the BAV may not close completely and thus become leaky (regurgitation).
 The BAV may not open completely, and thus become narrow (stenosis).

 These problems can occur either earlier or later in life.
 When symptoms occur between birth and 30 years of age, the aortic valve is likely inherently abnormal.
 If they show up between 50 and 60 years of age, the valve probably has become “calcific.”
 While calcific aortic valve disease is common in older adults, a person with BAV can develop it earlier.
 These issues can make the left ventricle (the primary pumping chamber) become larger and/or get thicker because it has to do more work.

 Other signs and symptoms include: